DylanMeeus/springboot_jwt_blog/_posts/2014-08-22-sso-for-legacy-apps-with-auth0-openid-connect-and-apache.markdown

 Auth0 [SDKs](https://docs.auth0.com) make it really easy to add SSO to any app, on any platform.
 But sometimes, apps cannot be modified.
 What to do then?

-A very simple solution is to front any web content with a reverse proxy that itself is capable of negotiating authentication for users.
-One such proxy with the extensibility required for plugging-in any auth is Apache server.
+A very simple solution is to front any web content with a web server that itself is capable of negotiating authentication for users.
+One web server with the extensibility required for plugging-in any auth is Apache server.

 In this post, we'll learn how to install and configure `mod_auth_openidc` to work with Apache and Auth0.